TULiberalArts/Political-Science/pages/graduate.md

 **Q: Where can I get a detailed description of the program?**

 The Political Science [Graduate Student Handbook](http://www.cla.temple.edu/politicalscience/files/2014/02/GradHandbookSept2013_Revised.pdf) has a complete description of the program, requirements and funding.

+## MPP

+We also offer a [master of public policy](https://develop.cla.temple.edu/public-policy/), housed on its own website.